Max Kless

 Resume points.
 When a user exits, save a bookmark automatically.
 When they return, offer two choices: “Pick up where you left off” or “Start fresh.”
 This matters because leaving without a bookmark triggers the FOMO loop: If I stop now, I’ll never find the good stuff again.
 Landmarks kill FOMO.
 They also kill doom revisiting, that feeling of having scrolled for ages and being unable to locate the one thing you wanted.

 Editions.
 A bounded slice of content with a beginning and an end.
 “Today’s science.”
 “A short cultural digest.”
 “Three things worth saving.”
-Not a separate product, but a card or module injected into the stream.
+This does not require a separate product; inject it as a card or module in the stream.
 The key is that the edition has an end state that feels like completion, not interruption.
 When you finish, you feel a small sense of closure.

 People will still keep scrolling.
 That’s fine.
 Waypoints act like rest stops, not barricades.